lukasjapan/blog/site/_posts/2020-08-17-the-supernintendo-retropi-casemod.md

 Power, reset and the cartrige eject button.

 Ejecting the cartrige from the Super Nintendo is solved purely mechanical with the big white plastic I took out earlier.
-Since I do not have any need for game cartriges, I simply got rid of all the parts and glued the eject button from the inside, so it doesn't hang loose.
+Since I do not have any need for game cartriges, I simply got rid of all these parts and glued the eject button from the inside, so it doesn't hang loose.

 The power as well as the reset button are simple switches as you can get them in any electronics store.
-The power switch is a [toggle switch](https://en.wikipedia.org/wiki/Switch#Toggle_switch) while the reset switch is a [momentary switch](https://en.wikipedia.org/wiki/Push-button).
+The power button is a [toggle switch](https://en.wikipedia.org/wiki/Switch#Toggle_switch) while the reset button is a [momentary switch](https://en.wikipedia.org/wiki/Push-button).
 These can be connected to the Raspberry Pi's [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/).
 This is basically the simplest thing that you can connect to the Pi and there are tons of [tutorials](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/) out there on how to do that.
 After connecting the switches, their state can be read by the Pi.